 Hearing loss is a fact of life for two-thirds of people over 70 years of age, and for those over 85, that number jumps to 80 percent.
 Another stark statistic, people wait an average of seven years after diagnosis to seek treatment.

-During those years, our brain is overloaded as it struggles to decode what is being said, says Jane Gibson, R.N., Director of Operations at Springhill Senior Living in Erie, Pa.
+During those years, our brain is overloaded as it struggles to decode what is being said, says Jane Gibson, R.N., Executive Director of Asbury community Springhill Senior Living.
 As a result, it may not be able to do some of the other work it is supposed to be doing.

 Just as serious is the social isolation that often results, she points out.
 Those with hearing loss find it difficult to engage in conversations, and can come away feeling frustrated or even embarrassed if they misread or missed a social cue.
 Over time, they may choose to avoid social situations altogether.
 This, in turn, can lead to depression.

 Level of deficit linked to level of risk